farajist/JamRecommender/README.md

 # Recommendation engine based on Apache PredictionIO

-JamRecommender is an Apache PredictionIO-based product recommendation engine ...
+Apache PredictionIO based product recommender using a blend of algorithms ...

 still working on it :)
 ## Idea